Scottish Place Names

 - Lochview Road - there is a Lochview in North Lanarkshire as well as many guesthouses and hotels in Scotland with this descriptive name ('view of the loch').
 Most of the streets in the neighbourhood of Lochview Road have Scottish names.

 - Melville Cove - there is a Melville House in Fife and Melville Grange and Melville Mains in Midlothian.
 Melville is also a Scottish family name originally from Dumfries-shire.
+Melville Cove, like Melville Island in the Northwest Arm of Halifax Harbour, was named in honour of Henry Dundas, Viscount Melville, a Scottish lawyer and Tory politician who had been appointed First Lord of the Admiralty in 1804.

 - Port Wallace and Wallace Heights - there are many places in Scotland based on the Scottish surname of Wallace, examples being Wallaceton in Dumfries & Galloway, Wallacetown in South Ayrshire and Wallacestone in Falkirk.
-One of Scotland's most famous Wallaces is Sir William Wallace, the thirteenth century patriot who championed Scotland's independence when this was under threat by King Edward I of England's expansionist policy.
+One of Scotland's most famous Wallaces is Sir William Wallace, the 13th century patriot who championed Scotland's independence when this was under threat by King Edward I of England's expansionist policy.
 Wallace means 'Welshman', a Saxon term for 'foreigner' that was applied by the Saxons to the descendants of the Celtic-speaking Ancient Britons in Wales, Cornwall, Cumbria and Strathclyde.
 The article on Port Wallace, Nova Scotia, retrieved from Wikipedia in February, 2009 provides the following account of the origin of the name: "Port Wallace was established in 1861 and is named after the Honourable Michael Wallace, a colonial administrator and former President of the Shubenacadie Canal Company."
 In the Wikipedia article it is later stated that "Admiral Provost Wallis, Royal Navy was stationed at North American Station at some time after Michael Wallace's death.
 Upon the death of Admiral Wallis in 1891, the spelling of the community was erroneously changed to 'Port Wallis' and this was officially approved on 3 December 1953, only to be reverted to the present 'Port Wallace' on 18 February 1963."

 - Seaforth - there is a Seaforth Island and Loch Seaforth in the Western Isles and one of the most famous Scottish regiments was the Seaforth Highlanders, raised by the restored Earl of Seaforth in 1778.
 Seaforth is also the name of a well-known suburb of Liverpool, England at the mouth of the river Mersey, the name having been taken there from Scotland in the 19th century by Sir John Gladstone, the father of British Prime Minister William Ewert Gladstone.